 Mix warm water with a small amount of mild laundry detergent or dish soap.

-For white and lighter colored shoes, you can also make an effective cleaning paste by mixing equal parts baking soda and water.
+For white and light-colored shoes, you can also make an effective cleaning paste by mixing equal parts baking soda and water.

 3.Hand Wash the Laces

 Remove the shoelaces and apply a small amount of the mild cleaning solution to them.
 Massage the laces with your hands, rinse, then dab dry with a soft cloth.

 4.Wash the Soles

 Apply the mild cleaning solution to a soft-bristled brush, toothbrush or washcloth.
 Clean the outsole and midsole thoroughly, taking time to clean every part of the soles.
 Dry with a soft cloth.

 Note: If you need to wash the insoles, remove them first and clean them with the solution, making sure to give them time to dry before putting them back into the shoes.

 5.Wash and Blot the Uppers

 Apply the mild solution to a soft-bristled brush, toothbrush or damp cloth to clean the uppers.
 Brush gently to avoid damaging the material.